ComDMFT v.2.0: Fully Self-Consistent ab initio GW+EDMFT for the Electronic Structure of Correlated Quantum Materials: Acknowledgments

 \section{Acknowledgments}

 This paper was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences as a part of the Computational Materials Science Program.
 S.C. was supported by a KIAS individual Grant (No. CG090601) at Korea Institute for Advanced Study.
+M.H. was supported by a KIAS individual Grant (No. CG091301) at Korea Institute for Advanced Study.
 This research used resources of the National Energy Research Scientific Computing Cen- ter (NERSC), a U.S. Department of Energy Office of Science User Facility operated under Contract No. DE-AC02-05CH11231.